AviSingh1112/gait-recognition/README.md

+“This repository is a fork of salonidembla/gait-recognition , developed collaboratively with the original author.”

 Gait Recognition using CASIA-B Dataset

 This project presents a deep learning-based approach for human gait recognition using the CASIA-B dataset.
 The implementation involves preprocessing silhouette images, performing exploratory data analysis (EDA), and building a robust model inspired by the GaitSet architecture for accurate identity recognition based on walking patterns.